-- an effect on an established surrogate endpoint; - an effect on a surrogate endpoint or intermediate clinical endpoint considered reasonably likely to predict a clinical benefit (i.e., the accelerated approval standard); - an effect on a pharmacodynamic biomarker (which is a measurable indicator of the disease state) that does not meet criteria for an acceptable surrogate endpoint, but strongly suggests the potential for a clinically meaningful effect on the underlying disease; and - a significantly improved safety profile compared to available therapy (e.g., less dose-limiting toxicity for an oncology agent), with evidence of similar efficacy.
+- · an effect on an established surrogate endpoint; - an effect on a surrogate endpoint or intermediate clinical endpoint considered reasonably likely to predict a clinical benefit (i.e., the accelerated approval standard); - an effect on a pharmacodynamic biomarker (which is a measurable indicator of the disease state) that does not meet criteria for an acceptable surrogate endpoint, but strongly suggests the potential for a clinically meaningful effect on the underlying disease; and - a significantly improved safety profile compared to available therapy (e.g., less dose-limiting toxicity for an oncology agent), with evidence of similar efficacy.

-Based on our preclinical data, AL001 has a positive effect on the pharmacodynamic biomarkers of Alzheimer's, as well as provides a significantly improved safety profile with evidence of similar efficacy compared to available therapy.
+Based on our preclinical data, AL001 has a positive effect on the pharmacodynamic biomarkers of Alzheimer's.
 As a result, we believe that AL001 is a candidate for breakthrough therapy designation because of its positive effect on a pharmacodynamic biomarker (beta-amyloids) and potential for a clinically meaningful effect on Alzheimer's.
 A drug that receives a breakthrough therapy designation is eligible for fast-track designation features, intensive guidance on an efficient drug development program and FDA organizational commitment involving senior managers.
 However, we have not received breakthrough therapy designation or have qualified for expedited development.
-Our product candidate may not qualify for breakthrough therapy designation or, if it does qualify for breakthrough therapy designation, it may not actually lead to faster development or expedited regulatory review and approval.
+Our product candidate may not qualify for breakthrough therapy designation or, if it does qualify for breakthrough therapy designation, it may not actually lead to faster development or expedited regulatory review and approval or necessarily increase the likelihood that it will receive FDA approval.